dantekelly/zero2prod/README.md

 - Using Rust's built-in linking based on `lld` instead of the book's suggested linking configuration, as this is now the standard approach in modern Rust
 - Code coverage testing has been omitted for now, as it requires additional setup that I haven't gotten around to yet.
 - The `FormData` is using Actix Web and Serde's Form serialization and deserialization instead of the book's recommendation of 'x-www-form-urlencoded' package which is no longer necessary and gravely out of date.
+- The database image is now using the `rapidfort/postgresql` image, which is a hardened version of the bitnami Postgres image.

 ### Planned Modifications